 Note: Data submitted via contact forms isn’t secure.
 Never request or collect any sensitive personal information with contact forms.

-Select +Add > Section and choose the Forms templates to add the template suited for your needs.
+Select +Add > Section and expand the Forms option to choose the template best suited for your needs.

-To customise and add more fields to the form, select the form in the editor and select +Add a question in the editing panel.
+To customise and add more fields to the form, select the form on your site and select +Add a question in the editing panel.

 Contact Form Templates